Gerardo-cc-m/etl-erp-python/Automated_Reporting/README.md

 - Outlook automation (win32com)

 ## Notes
-All data shown in this project is fictitious or anonymized.
+All data shown in this project is fictitious.
 The original implementation used confidential commercial data.

 ## Preview